 Electives (5 courses):

-5 courses at or below the 3000 level.
-Of these courses, no more than 1 can be at the 2000 level and at least 1 must be a seminar at the 3900 level.
+Of the five electives required for the major, no more than one can be at the 2000 level and at least one must be a seminar at the 3900 (or 4000) level.

 Senior Requirement (2 courses):